akashpawar6474/DSA-/README.md

 93. Binary Search => simple binary search problem to find target in sorted array
 94. First Bad Version => binary search problem where we have to shrink the boundaries Very good problem lot of time wasted to understand what is input
 95. Search Insert Position => binary search problem same as above to shrink the boundaries and couple of edge cases
+96. Rotate Image => transpose the matrix then reverse each row one thought and implementation based problem